axelerant/engg-handbook/content/docs/how-we-work/open-source-contribution/drupal-contribution.md

   - Events attended
   - Mentors
   - Developer: Git access
-- Add your organization (Axelerant Technologies) to your profile.
+- Add your organization (Axelerant) to your profile.

 ### Working on issues

-We can find all issues related to the module, theme, or Core in the sidebar of the project.
+You can find all issues related to the module, theme, or Core in the sidebar of the project.

 Before working on these issues, Read and understand the [issue etiquette documentation](https://www.drupal.org/issue-etiquette).